PPRPMU/PMU-playbook/Resources/Data_Entry_-_Youth_Participant_Registration_Form.md

 ## Participant Registration Forms

 1. Open the Youth Participant and Registration (YPRF) PDF file from the Backlog.
-(Files should be named using the date of intake using the format: yyyyMMdd.)
+(Files should be named using the date of intake using the format: yyyyMMdd-facility.)

 2. Open a web browser to access the following website and sign in: [https://secure.etosoftware.com/NewLogin.aspx](https://secure.etosoftware.com/NewLogin.aspx)